zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/clone-node.md

 ### Example

-The following example clone the node and changes its name.
+The following example clones the node and changes its name.

 ```csharp